michaelwwan/noise/README.md

 For alternative installation methods including [Conda](https://anaconda.org/conda-forge/ultralytics), [Docker](https://hub.docker.com/r/ultralytics/ultralytics), and Git, please refer to the [Quickstart Guide](https://docs.ultralytics.com/quickstart).

 Next, you will need to download the model "checkpoint" corresponding to the model you want to run from [here](https://drive.google.com/drive/folders/1a0AVpEpsOgw5eCZa_imgZ0oH_bq2CfhW?usp=share_link), and place it in a `/checkpoint` directory.
-Most uesrs can use the NOISe M→H (`noise_m.pt`), but for more advanced and specific uses cases, see our [model zoo](#model-zoo) below.
+Most uesrs can use `noise_mh.pt`, but for more advanced and specific uses cases, see our [list of model checkpoints](#model-checkpoints) below.

 Inference can be performed with the following command.